-All applicants must complete a bachelor-level degree from an accredited U.S. or Canadian college or university prior to matriculation into the MD program.
+All applicants must complete a bachelor-level degree from an accredited U.S. or Canadian college or university located within the United States or Canada prior to matriculation into the MD program.
 Applicants must be US citizens or permanent residents.

 Applicants who possess a minimum MCAT score of 25 and a cumulative undergraduate GPA of 3.0 will receive an invitation to complete a supplemental application automatically via email.
 Please allow up to two weeks after submitting your AMCAS application to receive this application.